Written and Oral Statements

 - Organize material using the principle of one thought per paragraph to make reading effortless.

 - Verify references to titles and dates of United Nations events and conferences.

-Sign-up period for requests to make an oral statement: January/February 2015.
-Exact dates will be provided later in the year.
+Sign-up period for requests to make an oral statement: January/February 2015 (Exact dates will be provided later in the year.)

-General discussion: Oral statements may be delivered during the general discussion by a limited number of NGOs in consultative status with ECOSOC subject to time availability.
+General discussion: Oral statements may be delivered during the general discussion by a limited number of NGOs in consultative status with ECOSOC, subject to time availability.
 Preference will be given to NGOs speaking about the priority theme, on behalf of groups of organizations, caucuses, or coalitions.
 Instructions about the process will be communicated via e-mail to each NGO representative requesting to make a statement.

-Interactive expert panels: A limited number of NGOs in consultative status with ECOSOC will be able to make an oral intervention during the interactive panels.
+Interactive expert panels: A limited number of NGOs in consultative status with ECOSOC will be able to make oral interventions during the interactive panels.
 Interventions must be focused on the theme of the panel.
 Inputs on other issues will not be accommodated.
 Instructions will be communicated via e-mail to each NGO representative requesting to make an intervention.

 Interventions at interactive expert panels are NOT be in the form of prepared statements; NGOs are therefore not required to submit copies of such interventions.
 These interventions must be in the form of comments or questions addressed to the panel experts.
 Interventions should not exceed three minutes.